 All this positivity does not mean the project still has its skeptics.
-If you were to travel back in time there would be a lot of uncertainty whether or not this project was a good use of town funds or if it would
+If you were to travel back in time there would be a lot of uncertainty whether or not this project was a good use of town funds or if it would solve the traffic issue.

 A lot of negativity was posted on the Manchester Journal's Facebook page in the early stages of the project.

 On the fourth of October Kurt Krauss posted, "A disaster.
 One malfunction junction of another."